Rocky and Diamond

 Photo courtesy of Dr. Teri Ann Oursler

 Body language in dogs is all about communication.
-Since dogs can’t form words, they use body language to “talk.”
+Since dogs can’t form words, they use body language to “talk” to us.
 This includes different body postures, facial expressions, movements, and types of barks.
 These communication behaviors are used to respond to their surroundings, convey messages about ongoing situations, or to respond to someone else’s body language.
 A dog’s body language is often instinctive and happens naturally, such as trying to settle down a tense environment through actions or responding to an invitation to play.
 This form of communication can be used between dogs, during dog and human interactions, or between dogs and other animals.
 Knowing what your dog is communicating can help you understand his needs better and keep him comfortable in any given situation.

 Below are some common types of body language that dogs use.
 It is important to recognize that many of these types of body language can mean different things in different settings and should be used in context of whatever is happening in the moment.
 A common example of this is panting, which could mean “I am nervous,” or “Gosh, it’s hot out,” or even “I’m tired.”

 These are types of body languages that dogs use to avoid conflict, help diffuse a potentially intense or threatening situation, and keep interactions from getting out of hand.
-Some refer to these behaviors as calming signals because, in a way, they signal to others such sentiments as “everything is ok,” “things have gotten a little too tense,” or “I am not a threat.”
+Some refer to these behaviors as calming signals because, in a way, they signal to others things like “everything is ok,” “things have gotten a little too tense,” or “I am not a threat.”
 That being said, these types of behaviors indicate more than just calming; they communicate both how the dog is feeling and her ability to react and interact with others.

 Be aware that some of these behaviors can be misinterpreted as signs of guilt, such as the slow, creeping walk towards or away from you when you correct your dog for doing something wrong.
 This behavior does not mean your dog is acting guilty for getting into the trash.
 It means she is trying to diffuse the situation and lessen the intensity of your correction.
 She honestly may have no clue at all why you are upset with her, and she just wants you to stop yelling.